The Bankrate promise

 With all of that in place, it’s possible to get a VA loan with no money down.
 VA loans also don’t require private mortgage insurance (PMI), but you will pay a VA funding fee when you close, which will be a percentage of the loan’s total value.
 That fee helps keep the program running for future borrowers.

-What are VA loan eligibility requirements?
+VA loan eligibility requirements

 First of all, you need to make sure you’re eligible for a VA loan.
 The government has service requirements for veterans or those on active duty, and also offers opportunities for certain military spouses to qualify for VA loans.
 You can get more information from the government’s website, but the basic requirements include:

 - You’re currently on active military duty, or you’re a veteran who was honorably discharged and met the minimum service requirements.

 - You served at least 90 consecutive active days during wartime or at least 181 consecutive days of active service during peacetime.

 - Or, you served for more than six years in the National Guard or Selective Reserve.

 If your spouse died in the line of duty, you may qualify for a VA loan.